Disclosure: This article is published by eesel AI, a competitor of Ada. We encourage you to read Ada's own materials for their perspective.

 The Ada CX approach to features

 Ada is a capable platform.
 It gives you features like creating a bot persona, handling multiple languages, and setting up rule-based logic.
-But all of these features live inside Ada’s ecosystem, a bit like a walled garden.
-Customization means tweaking the Ada bot itself.
-Some users have found that while it’s great for straightforward questions, the answers can feel a bit robotic.
+But all of these features live inside Ada's own ecosystem; customization means tweaking the Ada bot itself.
+Some users have found that while it's great for straightforward questions, the answers can feel a bit robotic.
 It can also struggle with tricky issues that need information from outside its direct knowledge base.

 The eesel AI approach: Using real-world knowledge